 At all times relevant to this complaint, the Student was enrolled in the District and received special education and related services pursuant to an IEP.
-In April of 2022, the District completed an initial evaluation of the Student, who was enrolled in at the time.
-An assessment of the Student's early academic and language skills indicated that the Student performed in the "Below Average" to "Average" range in all domains.
-The evaluation also determined that the Student exhibited a language disorder and was at-risk for an articulation disorder.
+In April of 2022, the District completed an initial evaluation of the Student, who was enrolled in Student and Experimental Experimental And Experimental Experimentary Experimentary Experimentary Experimentary Experimentation Experimentary Experimentary Ex exhibited a language disorder and was at-risk for an articulation disorder.
 The evaluation also identified deficits affecting the Student's gross motor, fine motor, visual motor, prewriting, and self-care skills.
 Based on the results of the evaluation, the Student was determined eligible for special education and related services as a student with a developmental delay.

-During the 2022-23 school year, the Student was enrolled in education.
+During the 2022-23 school year, the Student was enrolled in Control.
 The Student received one hour of special education instruction in the regular education setting and one hour of special education instruction in the resource setting daily.
 The Student also received speech therapy, occupational therapy, and adapted physical education services.
 During the course of the school year, the Student struggled in the core academic subjects and finished the year with "Unsatisfactory" scores in mathematics and English/language arts.
 A reading screener used throughout the school year indicated that the Student required intensive assistance with reading instruction.
-Although the Student did not meet the District's performance criteria for promotion to the School Building Level Committee ("SBLC") promoted the Student following the District's alternate promotional criteria for individuals with disabilities.
+Although the Student did not meet the District's performance criteria for promotion to District's alternate promotional criteria for individuals with disabilities.

-During the 2023-24 school year, the Student was enrolled in seventy minutes of special education instruction in the regular education setting four days a week.
+During the 2023-24 school year, the Student was enrolled in Exercise.
+The Student received seventy minutes of special education instruction in the regular education setting four days a week.
 The Student also received speech therapy, occupational therapy, and adapted physical education services.
 During the course of the school year, the Student struggled in the core academic subjects and finished the year with an "F" in mathematics and a "D" in English/language arts.
 A reading screener used throughout the school year indicated that the Student required intensive assistance with reading instruction.